 Maths interventions have seen pupil premium children benefitting from a personalised intervention programme with between 2 and 4 additional sessions weekly.
-The outcome of the Year 4 multiplication check in 21-22 was 55% scoring 20 or greater (there is no published pass mark for the multiplication check) for all children in Year 4.
-This year, the amount of children successfully scoring 20 or greater was 86%, a significant increase, with 80% (4 out of 5 pupils), recording a score of 20 or greater.
+The outcome of the Year 4 multiplication check in 22-23 was 55% scoring 20 or greater (there is no published pass mark for the multiplication check) for all children in Year 4.
+This year, the amount of children successfully scoring 20 or greater was 95%, a significant increase, with 80% of pupil premium learners (4 out of 5 pupils), recording a score of 20 or greater.
 Multiplication interventions will continue for children not scoring 20 or greater as children move into Year 5 and for all children in Year 2, 3 and 4.

-More widely, maths attainment has improved from 84% in autumn 2022 to 86% in summer 2023 across all pupil premium year groups.
-Interventions will continue in 2023-24 as maths average across Y3-Y6 for non-pupil premium groups is 86% which shows that outcomes between pupil premium and non-pupil premium groups are in-line which is a fantastic outcome, but given the small cohorts of our school, there are 'pockets' of entrenchment which need to be addressed, particularly in regard to the Year 6 cohort of the 2023-24 year.
+More widely, maths attainment has improved from 84% in autumn 2022 to 87% in summer 2024.
+Interventions will continue in 2024-25, as maths averages across Y3-Y6 for non-pupil premium groups is 75%, which shows that although in line with national average for all leaners, it is below the outcomes of other children at CGPS.